dranov/protocol-bugs-list/table.md

 </div>

-1. The single-server membership change algorithm is described in Ongaro’s PhD thesis.
-The paper version of Raft uses joint consensus and does not have this error.

-2. Eventual reachability is Chord’s key correctness property.
+1. Eventual reachability is Chord’s key correctness property.

+2. Acceptors might accept commands that have not been proposed.

 3. As described in Paxos Made Live.

+4. Client reads might fail due to incorrect garbage collection.

+5. The joint consensus membership change algorithm described in the paper version of Raft had a liveness bug, which was fixed in Ongaro’s PhD thesis.

+6. The bug is in the single-server membership change scheme described in Ongaro’s thesis.